Thorough assessment for a better match of the worker, the role and the workplace.

 This is the evaluation of a potential employee against known parameters of the role they have applied for.
 It assists the recruitment process by identifying the applicant’s physical suitability for the role, and identifies those who may be at risk of injury, or aggravation of a pre-existing injury.

 - Visual, Audiometric (hearing) and Dynamometry (strength) testing

 - Musculoskeletal functional assessment (strength and endurance testing)

 Functional Capacity Evaluation

-A Functional Capacity Evaluation (FCE) is an objective measure of a workers’ ability to perform predefined, work-specific functional tasks.
-It is a valuable tool in determining and individual’s readiness to return to work or to graduate their return to work program, as well as to evaluate if a worker is performing to their maximum level.
-All FCE’s are tailored to specified work demands, but typically include the following:
+A Functional Capacity Evaluation (FCE) is an objective measure of a worker’s ability to perform predefined, work-specific functional tasks.
+It is a valuable tool in determining an individual’s readiness to return to work or to graduate their return to work program, as well as to evaluate if a worker is performing to their maximum level.
+All FCE’s are tailored to specific work demands, but typically include the following: